Complaint Handling Code 2024 FAQs

 Yes.
 Landlords are expected to provide different pathways for residents to raise a complaint.
 These could include, but are not limited to, face to face meetings, telephone contact, the landlord's website or via a representative.

-The landlord should consider how best to increase accessibility of its complaint procedure when deciding which pathways to offer.
-The landlord's complaint policy must set out how it will publicise details of the complaints policy, including information about the Ombudsman Scheme and this Code.
+The landlord should consider how to improve accessibility of to its complaint procedure when deciding which pathways to offer.
+The landlord's complaint policy must set out how it will publicise details of the policy, including information about the Ombudsman Scheme and this Code.

 Residents should be able to raise their complaint in any way and with any member of staff.
-All staff should therefore be aware of the complaints process and be appropriately trained and equipped to be able to pass details of the complaint to the appropriate person or team.
+All staff should therefore be aware of the complaints process and be appropriately trained and equipped to pass details of the complaint to the appropriate person or team.

 -